In all of the above-listed web pages, specific

 someone conduct research for you in Poland, please do not

-used both in the search for my "Polish Roots" and can personally vouch for
+in the search for my "Polish Roots" and can personally

 PolishOrigins